-diseases of prolonged duration, such as asthma or chronic obstructive pulmonary disease (COPD), is often relatively high, hence you will often see people with these diseases.c c The relationship between incidence and prevalence rates is approximately the incidence rate x average duration of the disease = the prevalence rate.
+^d The relationship between incidence and prevalence rates is approximately: the incidence rate \times average duration of the disease = the prevalence rate.
 Both the incidence rate and the average duration affect the prevalence of the disease.
 Together, the incidence, prevalence, and case-fatality rates provide a population-based summary of the course of a disease.
-Incidence reflects the chance of developing the disease, prevalence indicates the chances of having the disease, and case-fatality indicates the prognosis or chance of dying from the disease. that there is a high prevalence of lung cancer in a certain region may indicate that there is a need for healthcare services in that area.
-Prevalence is also very useful in clinical medicine as the starting point for screening and diagnosis.
+Incidence reflects the chance of developing the disease, prevalence indicates the chances of having the disease, and case-fatality indicates the prognosis or chance of dying from the disease.